ReconfigureIO/platform/notes/billing.md

 $4 / hour over
 Relies on Github's org model (not implemented yet)

+## Monthly plans
+All plans are calculated to begin at 00:00 GMT of every month.

 # Payment info

 We'll use Stripe for billing.